grk9993/kubernetes/Practice/answers.md

 Explanation: This command creates a pod named `front-end-helper` using the `busybox` image.
 The pod runs an interactive shell (`/bin/sh`) command to echo the message "Binaries downloaded successfully" and redirects the output to a file named `frontend-helper-log.txt`.
 The `--rm` flag ensures that the pod is automatically deleted after it completes, and the `--restart=Never` flag prevents the pod from being restarted if it fails or is terminated.

+## Q: List all the nodes with taints whose effect is NoSchedule in format Name, Taint value in file custom-columns-cka.log
+A: `k get nodes -o custom-columns="name:{.metadata.name},taints:.spec.taints[?(@.effect=='NoSchedule')].value" >custom-columns-cka.log`

+Explanation: This command lists all the nodes with taints whose effect is NoSchedule.
+The `-o custom-columns` flag is used to specify the output format.
+The custom column format is defined as `name:{.metadata.name},taints:.spec.taints[?(@.effect=='NoSchedule')].value`, which displays the node name and the value of the taints with the effect NoSchedule.
+The output is redirected to the file `custom-columns-cka.log`.

+## Q: Create a namespace called airfusion,create networkpolicy that allows pods in ns airfusion to receive traffic on port 80 from other pods in same ns but no communication is allowed from outside ns
+A: `k create ns airfusion`
+See `networkPolicy.yaml` for an example.
+Explanation: To create a namespace called `airfusion` and a network policy that allows pods within the `airfusion` namespace to receive traffic on port 80 from other pods within the same namespace, but restricts communication from outside the namespace, you can use the following commands:

+1. `k create ns airfusion`: This command creates the `airfusion` namespace.
+2. See `networkPolicy.yaml` for an example: This refers to a YAML file named `networkPolicy.yaml` that contains the configuration for the network policy.
+The file should define the necessary rules to allow traffic on port 80 within the `airfusion` namespace while blocking communication from outside the namespace.

+## Q: Expose a web pod audit-web-app.
+Name of service should be audit-web-app-service. service should be available on port 30002 on all nodes of cluster
+A:  `k expose pod audit-web-app --type=NodePort --port=80 --target-port=80 -o yaml --dry-run=client > exposePod.yaml`
+After generating file edit it and add nodePort: 30002 `k apply -f exposePod.yaml`

+Explanation:
+To expose the web pod named `audit-web-app` and create a service named `audit-web-app-service` that is available on port 30002 on all nodes of the cluster, you can use the following steps:

+1. Run the command `k expose pod audit-web-app --type=NodePort --port=80 --target-port=80 -o yaml --dry-run=client > exposePod.yaml` to generate a YAML file named `exposePod.yaml` that contains the configuration for the service.
+2. Open the `exposePod.yaml` file and add `nodePort: 30002` under the `spec` section to specify the desired node port.
+3. Apply the modified configuration by running the command `k apply -f exposePod.yaml`.

+This will create the service `audit-web-app-service` and expose it on port 30002 on all nodes of the cluster.

+## Q: create a pod named prod-pod-nginx with toleration for taint env=prod:NoSchedule
+A: See the details in `tolarations.yaml`.

+Explanation:
+To create a pod named `prod-pod-nginx` with a toleration for the taint `env=prod:NoSchedule`, you can refer to the `tolarations.yaml` file for the detailed configuration.
+The `tolarations.yaml` file should contain the necessary specifications to define the pod and include the toleration for the specified taint.
+Tolerations allow pods to be scheduled on nodes with matching taints, in this case, allowing the `prod-pod-nginx` pod to be scheduled on nodes with the `env=prod:NoSchedule` taint.